-Since the early 1980s, Louis Vuitton has included date codes with its bags.
+Since the early 1980s, up until March 2021, Louis Vuitton has included date codes with their bags, small leather goods, and most accessories.
 These are not considered serial numbers and are not used for the purpose of verifying authenticity.
 Rather, these are date codes consisting of letters and numbers (or in the case of older bags, simply numbers) that identify the date and location the bag was manufactured.
+Date codes for hard-sided pieces; however, such as trunks or structured suitcases, typically include more than four digits.
 The letters in the date code correspond to the country in which the bag was made and the numbers correspond the date.
 Refer to the handy guide below to help you decipher what your bag’s date code means.
 This can be particularly helpful when considering purchasing a vintage or used Louis Vuitton bag.
+Please note, the following is a handbag date code guide, and the information provided below may vary for jewelry pieces, and hardware accessories.

 Note that unlike brands such as Chanel, Louis Vuitton does not include (and has not historically included) authenticity cards with its handbags.

-The presence of a date code does not guarantee a handbag's authenticity, as counterfeiters are known to simply include date stamps in their fakes.
+The presence of a date code has traditionally not guaranteed a handbag's authenticity, as counterfeiters are known to simply include date stamps in their fakes.
 At the same time, if your bag is missing a date code, don’t panic; the absence of a date code does not necessarily mean that the bag is not authentic.
-For example, date codes stamped on the alcantara fabric (a soft, microsuede-type material) used in lining some Louis Vuitton styles are known to fade, making them difficult to read, or disappear completely.
-This can happen with older purses, vintage purses, or ones that have had their linings cleaned.
+As of March 1st, 2021, these have been removed, in favor of microchips embedded discreetly in your LV products.
+Additionally, on some older models, date code tabs could have fallen off from excessive wear or cleaning, or faded out if debossed into the Alcantara micro-suede fabric.

-Check to see if the country indicated by the two letter factory code (listed below) in your date code matches the "made in" country stamped on the bag.
-If, for example, your date code includes the letters SA (signifying Italy), yet the bag is stamped "Made in France", it is a sign of a fake.
+Finally, it be sure to check to see if the country indicated by the two letter factory code (listed below) in your date code matches the "made in" country stamped on the bag.
+If, for example, your date code includes the letters BC (signifying Italy), yet the bag is stamped "Made in France", it is a sign of a fake.

 Year manufactured: 1990-2006